defisym/OpenFusionExamples/Extensions/StringSplitter/ToInstall/Files/Help/StringSplitter/StringSplitter.md

 ## Expression

 - Get Split Data
-  - *Get split result*
+  - *Get the string that removed comment*
+  - *if data not splitted before this (or auto split not enabled), ext will return source data instead*

 - Replace String (Matchable)
   - *replace string with given regex*
   - *Keep src empty to replace source string*

-- SubString (Matchable)
+- Replace Each
-  - Get Nst SubString Position in Str
-    - *Keep src empty to search source string*

-  - Get Last Matched SubString
-  - Get Nst Matched SubString in Str
-    - *Keep src empty to search source string*

-  - Get SubStringVec Size
-  - Get Nst SubString in SubStringVec
+  - Get Current Match
+    - *Get current match subtring, you can do some work with it to get the replace string you want*

-  - Iterate: Get Current SubString
+  - Get Replace Result

 - SplitStr
   - Get SplitStrVec Size